nasa/HDTN/README.md

 1.) install python pip3
 2.) *pip3 install openpyxl
 3.)
 Inside the HDTN folder, paste this command: ./test_scripts_linux/aws_arm_tests/bp_sink.sh > output.txt
 4.)
 Terminate the Script Using Ctrl + C
 5.)
-Stay Inside the HDTN folder and paste this command to run python script: bpSinkOutputToExcel.py
+Open the the output.txt file and copy the contents to your local machine 5.)
+On your local machine, create a folder and put bpSinkOutputToExcel.py and the output.txt file in one folder
+6.)
+Run the bpSinkOutputToExcel.py file
 6.)
 A new file will be created inside the HDTN folder called "bpSinkOutputs.xlsx".
 This is the file that contains the necessary data.